Night of the Blood Beast: Distribution

 Advertisement from 1958 for Night of the Blood Beast and co-feature, She Gods of Shark Reef.

 Night of the Blood Beast was distributed by American International Pictures.
 It was test-screened for audiences in unadvertised sneak previews, in which audiences attending a different film were surprised with a screening of Night of the Blood Beast instead.
 Coincidentally, Martin Varno attended one of these sneak previews without any advance knowledge of what it was.
 The screening was also attended by Roger and Gene Corman, who were not pleased by Varno's presence.
 It was the first time the screenwriter had seen the completed film, which he did not enjoy, and he said of watching it: "On my left side was sitting Forry Ackerman, and on my right side was sitting Jerry Bixby.
 And their main job was to keep my hands held down so I wouldn't cut my throat."

-During its theatrical release, Night of the Blood Beast was a double feature co-billed with She Gods of Shark Reef.
-The film was released in December 1958.
+Blood Beast was released on September 8, 1958 by American International Pictures in the Texas area as a double feature with Corman's She Gods of Shark Reef (1958).
+The same double feature went into wider release on December 5, 1958 in other markets.